manoellvitor/pw-assignment/README.md

 # Possible Improvements

-A better report such as Allure, it is pre-configured in the project but it is not mandatory to use, nor it will affect the test results.
+A better report tool such as Allure, it is pre-configured in the project but it is not mandatory to use, nor it will affect the test results.

 ### Allure Report 📄